-Rates change on May 15th, please see my rates page for additional information.
+Please see my “Rates” page for additional information.

 U.S. Coast Guard Licensed; and Insured.

 If you are planning to go fishing in Myrtle Beach or fishing in North Myrtle Beach and would like to be on a fun private fishing charter, then you are in the right place.
 If you like to fish from a boat but don’t like to get seasick you are also in the right place.
-I fish primarily in the calm waters of the Intracoastal Waterway, Salt Marshes and Little River Inlet.
-I do sometimes fish the near-shore reefs three to five files out, but only at the client’s request and only if the sea swells are two feet or less.
+We fish primarily in the calm waters of the Intracoastal Waterway, Salt Marshes and Little River Inlet.
+We do sometimes fish the near-shore reefs three miles out, but only at the client’s request and only if the sea swells are two feet or less.

 Where we will go:

-My typical North Myrtle Beach fishing charter starts at Anchor Marina in North Myrtle Beach; we head North along the Intracoastal Waterway through North Myrtle Beach and Little River, maybe stopping along the way to try some fishing holes until we reach near to the SC/NC border; then depending on where I have been having the most success on previous trips, we may go fishing further into North Carolina along the Intracoastal Waterway or we may stay in South Carolina and fish the salt marshes between the waterway and the Little River Inlet; in addition to fishing the inlet itself.
-Most of my fishing charters will encompass both South and North Carolina; but not to worry I have blanket licenses that cover everyone fishing from the Go Fish in both states.
+Our typical North Myrtle Beach fishing charters start at Cherry Grove Marina in North Myrtle Beach; we head North along the Intracoastal Waterway through North Myrtle Beach and Little River, maybe stopping along the way to try some fishing holes until we reach near to the SC/NC border; then depending on where we have been having the most success on previous trips, we may go fishing further into North Carolina along the Intracoastal Waterway or we may stay in South Carolina and fish the salt marshes between the waterway and the Little River Inlet; in addition to fishing the inlet itself.
+Most of my fishing charters will encompass both South and North Carolina; but not to worry we have blanket licenses that cover everyone fishing from the Go Fish in both states.

 Bait and Tackle:

-Most of the year we use spinning tackle with 12 pound test line and live bait (shrimp, mullet minnows, menhaden) that I will catch in my cast net.
-In the cooler months when there aren't any bait that I can throw my net on, I will buy mud-minnows from one of the local bait shops.
+Most of the year we use spinning tackle with 40 pound test braided line and live bait (shrimp, mullet minnows, menhaden) that I will catch in my cast net.
+In the cooler months when there are not any schools of bait that I can throw my net on, I will buy mud-minnows from one of the local bait shops.
 Sometimes we will also use fresh cut shrimp, which is a favorite meal of Black Drum.
-We will use lures sometimes in the winter while fishing for Speckled Trout; usually DOA Shrimp or something similar in addition to Berkley Gulp Shrimp.
-From around the middle of August I will change the line on the spinning reels to 15 pound test line to be better able to handle the big Bull Redfish that come in from out of the deep ocean to spawn at the Little River Inlet from September until November.
+We will use lures sometimes in the winter while fishing for Speckled Trout; usually Berkley Gulp Shrimp.
+The 40 pound test braided line is as thin as 10 pound monofilament and better able to handle the big Bull Redfish that come in from out of the deep ocean to spawn at the Little River Inlet from September until November.
 It can also hold up better against the many oyster shells that are prevalent in most of the areas that we will fish.